mmistakes/minimal-mistakes/docs/_docs/08-ui-text.md

 ---
 title: "UI Text"
 permalink: /docs/ui-text/
-excerpt: "Text for customizing various user interface elements found in the theme."
+excerpt: "Text for customizing user interface elements found in the theme."
-last_modified_at: 2018-03-20T15:59:46-04:00
+last_modified_at: 2018-04-10T08:40:57-04:00
 ---

-Text for various UI elements, `_layouts`, and `_includes` have all been grouped together as a set of translation keys.
-This is by no means a full-on i18n solution, but it does help make customizing things a bit easier.
+Text for UI elements, `_layouts`, and `_includes` grouped together as a set of translation keys.
+This is by no means a full-on i18n solution, but it does help make customizing theme text a bit easier.

-Currently the English[^yaml-anchors] main keys in [`_data/ui-text.yml`](https://github.com/mmistakes/minimal-mistakes/blob/master/_data/ui-text.yml) are translated to the following languages:
+The English[^yaml-anchors] main keys in [`_data/ui-text.yml`](https://github.com/mmistakes/minimal-mistakes/blob/master/_data/ui-text.yml) are translated in the following languages:

 - Brazilian Portuguese (Português brasileiro)
 - Chinese